Lamden/docs/docs/what_is_the_smart_contract.md

 ---
 id: what_is_the_smart_contract
-title: What is the Smart Contract
+hide_title: What is the Smart Contract
 sidebar_label: What is the Smart Contract
 ---
+## What is the Smart Contract

+A smart contract is a computer program or a transaction protocol respectively, which is intended to automatically execute, control or document respectively legally relevant events and actions according to the terms of a contract, of an agreement or of a negotiation.[Wikipedia](https://en.wikipedia.org/wiki/Smart_contract)

 ## Why use a smart contract

-The smart contract is essential part of transferring instructions to the blockchain.
 By means of smart contract you can automatise different business processes and simplify routine operations related to money transfering, profit distribution and many other cases.